-It is not necessary to take a course in mathematics as a pre- or co-requisite for CS101, BUT students who wish to major in Computer Science (i.e. take any third year courses in Computer Science) are required to take a semester course in Mathematics or Statistics.
+It is not necessary to take a course in mathematics as a pre- or co-requisite for CS101, BUT students who wish to major in Computer Science (i.e. take any third year courses in Computer Science) are required to have a credit for a semester course in Mathematics or Statistics.